Configure the VLM#

 VSS supports integrating custom VLM models.
 Depending on the model to be integrated, some configurations must be updated or the interface code is implemented.
 The model can ONLY be selected at initialization time.

-We provide the option to utilize externally hosted 3rd-party VLMs which follow the OpenAI API standard.
-Access to these endpoints are provided through the 3rd party.
+You have the option to utilize externally hosted third party VLMs which follow the OpenAI API standard.
+Access to these endpoints are provided through the third party.

 Supported Model |